roman-gardens/gre/content/province/gallia_lugdunensis/house-with-pilasters-(clos-du-verbe-incarné).md

 LUG 1.
 1. House with Pilasters.
 On the rectangle surrounding the word "Garden?" in the upper left corner is the "House with Pilasters."
 Source, Maison 1996, p.134.

 ### Plans
-{{< figure src="../House with the pilasters images/Picture1.jpg" alt="This is a plan of the House of the Pilasters.
+{{< figure src="../gallia_lug_images/house_with_the_pilasters_image.jpg" alt="This is a plan of the House of the Pilasters.
 The top of the image shows a section running through the house and atriums.
 The bottom plan depicts where the house stood amongst a cluster of excavated building bases." title="LUG 1.
 1. House with Pilasters.
 On the rectangle surrounding the word \"Garden?\" in the upper left corner is the \"House with Pilasters.\" Source, Maison 1996, p.134." >}}
 <!--
 {{< figure src="IMG_URL" alt="ALT_TEXT" title="CAPTION" >}}
 -->